The application for the 2024 fellowship is closed. The application for the 2025 fellowship will open fall 2024.

 - Round-trip coach-class airfare to Boston for the residency at the Fletcher School campus; travel will be arranged by the Fletcher staff directly;

-- Lodging for the duration of residency;
+- On-campus lodging for the duration of residency;

 - Most meals during the Boston residency, including breakfast and lunch during each day of instruction and a few dinners;